9track/FlashFloppy-wiki/FF.CFG-Configuration-File.md

   - Report the specified version number to host software
   - Empty string ("") means report the firmware version number
   - For example: da-report-version = "v3.0.0.0"

+- **extend-image** = yes* | no
+  - Automatically extend a truncated image file at mount/insert time
+    - Applies to SSD, DSD, TRD images only